 Dance and Technology introduces methods of integrating media technologies into the dancer?s experience in the areas of dance graphics, sound design for dance, and dance video.
 Students learn camera, computer and software skills that will facilitate their ability to expand creative expression, as well as enhance their ability to package and promote themselves as artists in a variety of media. *Pending approval by University Curriculum Committee.

 DANC 4384.
 Dance Pedagogy.
 3 Hours.

-This course acquaints students in dance with methods for teaching ballet and modern dance technique, and examines the curriculum for dance established by the National Standards for Arts Education for Grades K-12.
-Students gain theoretical and practical experience, focusing on the use of anatomically correct and systematic approaches to developing dance skills.
+This course acquaints students in dance with methods for teaching ballet and modern dance technique.
+Students gain theoretical and practical experience, focusing on the use of anatomically-correct and systematic approaches to developing dance skills.
 Class structure, design of exercises, effective communication with students, and selection of appropriate musical accompaniment are examined.